 Indeed, the wealth that was built by many has been captured by a few.
 It may have been done legally.
 After all, legality is subject to those who control the making of the laws.
 It may have happened because too many common people weren’t paying attention.
 It may be that very many of the common people lust for the opportunity to do likewise.
 All those things may be true.
 However, is that what is going to make America, or any country, great?
 The unequivocal answer is “no”.

-A necessary, indispensable, key component to making America, or any country, great is the recognition of and care for the spiritual reality that underlies the ongoing reality of the common people.
+A necessary, indispensable, key component to making America, or any country, great is the recognition and honoring of the spiritual reality that pervades the entirety of the country and the people within it.